 Alco-Screen Saliva Alcohol Test

 Testing with the Alco-Screen saliva alcohol test is fast and easy.
-The operator has the subject spit into a cup and dips the reagant tip of the strip into the saliva for several seconds.
-The Alco-Screen requires such a small amount of saliva to activate the test, even subjects with dry mouth can be tested successfully.
-Results are visible within two minutes after wetting the test strip with saliva.
+Instruct the donor to wet the reagant pad on the test strip with their saliva for several seconds.
+The Alco-Screen requires only a small amount of saliva to activate the test, even subjects with dry mouth can be tested successfully.
+Results are visible within two minutes.

 Alco-Screen Estimates Alcohol Concentration

 Because the proportion of alcohol in saliva is directly related to the proportion of alcohol in blood, the Alco-Screen can easily and quickly detect the presence of alcohol and estimate intoxication levels.
 The presence of alcohol in saliva causes the reagent pad to turn shades of green.
 Higher concentrations of alcohol create darker shades of green.
 The operator estimates intoxication levels by comparing the color change against color standards printed on the foil package at the 0.02%, 0.04%, 0.08%, and 0.30% BAC.